AdroitAdorKhan/EnergizedBlu/README.md

 - [x] Compatible with all devices, regardless of OS.

-- [x] Strictly blocks all advertisements, malwares, spams, statistics, trackers on both web browsing and applications.
+- [x] Strictly blocks advertisements, malwares, spams, statistics, trackers on both web browsing and applications.

 - [x] YouTube, Spotify, UC and Shareit Ads Blocking.